How to Develop Your Best Novel Writing Ideas

 Once you’ve made some general decisions about the novel you’re going to write, it’s time to start generating specific ideas.

 Of course, the best novel writing ideas come out of nowhere.
 You’re on your hands and knees scrubbing the floor and suddenly that big magic bulb over your head lights up.
 Or maybe you have so many ideas, you don’t know where to start.
 It’s even possible that you’re aching to write a novel but are fresh out of ideas.
 Your mind feels like a gaping void.

 Actually, story ideas are everywhere.
 The trick is to collect a variety of ideas, and let them stew while you decide which one is worth the effort.
 Here are some quick tips for generating ideas:

-- Hit the bookstore or your own library and jot down some of your favorite plot synopses.
+- Hit the bookstore or library and jot down some of your favorite plot synopses.
 Then, rework the details to take these old plots and turn them into new ideas.
 Try combining different elements from your favorite stories.
 And use movie synopses too!

 - Load up on fiction writing prompts and develop each prompt into a short (one-paragraph) summary for a story.

 - Harvest some creative writing ideas from the news.

 Create a stash file for your ideas.
 It can be a folder on your computer or a box you can fill with 3×5 note cards.
 You can also write all these ideas in a notebook.
 Just make sure you keep them together so you can easily go through them.

 Some ideas are so great, you just can’t wait to get started.
 If you’re writing a poem or a piece of flash fiction, then have at it.
 If things don’t work out, you’ll lose a few hours or maybe a few weeks.
 But imagine investing years in a novel only to realize your heart’s not in it.
 Try to avoid doing that by letting ideas sit for a while before you dive into them.